 - The ticket violation date is missing.

-- There was no vehicle co-owner and the tickets were issued prior to the vehicle owner’s death.
+- There is no vehicle co-owner and the tickets were issued prior to the vehicle owner’s death.

 - Provide a copy of the vehicle owner’s death certificate and the vehicle registration.

 - Provide a copy of the complete police report (which must contain the vehicle tag number).

 - The police customer complaint number (CCN) is not sufficient to adjudicate the ticket.

 - Vehicle suddenly experienced mechanical problems that prevented you from moving it.
 Running out of gas is not a valid defense to a ticket.

 - You have a receipt for the repair or tow of the vehicle on or soon after the date the ticket was issued

 - You have a valid disabled placard or vehicle tag.